alhajee/ckan/doc/contributing/testing.rst

   * Where appropriate, use the ``monkeypatch`` `fixture
     <https://docs.pytest.org/en/latest/monkeypatch.html>`_ to avoid
-    pulling in other parts of CKAN (especially the database).
+    pulling in other parts of FMLD (especially the database).

 Independent
   * Each test module, class and method should be able to be run on its own.